 1. What theological truths about Brothers' First Journey emerge from this passage?
-2. How does this passage challenge modern cultural assumptions about identity, purpose, or morality?
+2. What specific changes in thinking or behavior does this verse call us to make?
 3. How does this passage point forward to Christ and the gospel of redemption?